akka/akka-persistence-cassandra/docs/src/main/paradox/migrations.md

 # Migration

+### Migrations to 1.0

+* After being deprecated, the DateTieredCompactionStrategy has been removed.

 ### Migrations to 0.80 and later

 0.80 introduces a completely different way to manage tags for events.
 You can skip right ahead to 0.98 without going to